benhadler/Application-of-MRI-Image-Analysis-Software/README.md

 # Introduction-to-Neurohacking-in-R

-These files contain contain code manipulating, processing and analyzing MRI data using ANTS and FSL following the coursera course Introduction to Neurohacking In R by Johns Hopkins University.
+These files contain contain code manipulating, processing and analyzing MRI data using ANTS and FSL under the course Introduction to Neurohacking In R by Johns Hopkins University.

 Files contain programs designed to:
 - Read/write images of the brain in the NIfTI (Neuroimaging Informatics Technology Initiative) format